-Living in a sunny climate does not improve vitamin D levels in hip fracture patientsMarch 19th, 2013 in Health /
+Living in a sunny climate does not improve vitamin D levels in hip fracture patientsMarch 19, 2013 in Medicine & Health / Health

 While it is well known that a majority of hip fracture patients of all ages and both sexes have insufficient or deficient levels of vitamin D, a new study presented today at the 2013 Annual Meeting of the American Academy of Orthopaedic Surgeons (AAOS) looks at whether or not living in a warm, sunny climate improves patient vitamin D levels.